monetha/verifiable-data-layer/README.md

 ### Data Anonymity

-The Passport will hold sensitive information about its owner, so the incentive to hack the Monetha platform is very high.
+The Passport will hold sensitive information about its owner, so the incentive to hack the Platform is very high.

 Solutions: